 • B.A. and Teaching CRED, San Francisco State University

-At the end of her time at S.F.S.U., Kim was hired at Tara Hills Elementary School to teach second grade.
-In the next four years, she taught fourth and fifth grade.
-During these years during summer, Kim always was an employee of The Saklan School either teaching or managing summer camp.
-Finally in 2004, she caught a lucky break and was offered a full time position at Saklan.
 Kim has done many different jobs at Saklan over the years.
-Here are a few: Summer Camp Director, Extended Day Director, Learning Specialist, Interim E.C.E.
-Director, Student Services Director, Fifth Grade Teacher, Language Arts Teacher, Humanities Teacher, Leadership Teacher, Advisor and Middle School Dean.
+Here are a few: Summer Camp Director, Extended Day Director, Learning Specialist, Fifth Grade Teacher, Language Arts Teacher, Humanities Teacher, Leadership Teacher, Advisor and Middle School Dean.
 Kim prides herself on being adaptable, a cooperative team player, fair, loving, and firm.
-She is interested and continues to study brain research and student learning, learning differences, and the importance of social-emotional learning in an educational environment through Project Happiness.
+She is interested and continues to study brain research and student learning, learning differences, and the importance of social-emotional learning in an educational environment.

 Saul Zippin